rocktronica/OneFileCMS/info/readme.markdown

 	- Should $ACCESS_ROOT also restrict access to OneFileCMS itself?
 That would prevent p/w & u/n changes.
 	- Display of the current/path/header/ varies depending on $ACESS_ROOT.
 	- Combining the above.
-	- A number of other things I can't recall at the moment... (didn't write them down...)

-	A solution is in the works, but I'm going to take some time to make sure no new problems are introduced by the eventual fix. (hahaha...):
+	A solution is in the works, but I'm going to take some time to make sure no new problems are introduced by the eventual fix. (hahaha...)
+It will probably end up being simple, but it's not yet...

-- Just a general note on security: due to the fundamental structure of OneFileCMS - primarily that it's one file, and that there is no seperate database for authentication - there are certain inherent security limitations that need to be kept in mind:
+- Just a general note on security: due to the fundamental structure of OneFileCMS - primarily that it's one file, and that there is no seperate database for authentication - there are certain inherent security limitations that should be kept in mind:
 	- The first is that all OneFileCMS users are "admins", with the ability to upload and edit files with any type of code.
 	- Next, as a direct consequence of the prior point, is that any restriction imposed by some potential feature, such as the $ACCESS_ROOT option that limited access to a specific folder, is only - at most - a guard against accidental access and modification of files outside of the "accessible" folder.
-This is not to say that such features are not useful, this is simply to provide a realistic expectation of security - that OneFileCMS should only be used with trusted users.
+This is not to say that such features are not useful - this is simply meant to provide a realistic expectation of security, and that OneFileCMS should only be used with trusted users.

-As a final note - some additional features are being considered for the future, but the current issues noted above need to be resolved first.

 ### December 03, 2012 (v3.4.18)